finbourne/lusid-sdk-python/sdk/docs/AborApi.md

     # trial_balance_query_parameters = TrialBalanceQueryParameters.from_json("")
     # trial_balance_query_parameters = TrialBalanceQueryParameters.from_dict({})
     trial_balance_query_parameters = TrialBalanceQueryParameters()
     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Trial Balance.
 Defaults to returning the latest version if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results by.
 For more information about filtering results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing Trial Balances.
 This token is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt and asAt fields               must not have changed since the original request. (optional)

     try:
         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_trial_balance(scope, code, trial_balance_query_parameters, as_at=as_at, filter=filter, limit=limit, page=page, opts=opts)

-        # [EXPERIMENTAL] GetTrialBalance: Get the Trial Balance for the given Abor.
+        # [EARLY ACCESS] GetTrialBalance: Get the Trial Balance for the given Abor.
         api_response = api_instance.get_trial_balance(scope, code, trial_balance_query_parameters, as_at=as_at, filter=filter, limit=limit, page=page)
         pprint(api_response)